glcapps/ContextInterfaceApplications/README.md

 ## Context Interface Applications
 	13. What Is a Context Interface Application?

 	A Context Interface Application designs the model’s working context as the primary interface.
 It defines what is visible, how it is structured, what actions are allowed, how workflows advance, and which state persists across steps.
 The system renders context per step, not a single static prompt.
-State, tools, goals, constraints, and transitions are explicit nodes, not implicit text.
+State, tools, goals, constraints, transitions, and relevant results are explicit nodes, not implicit text.
 The application surface is the composed context, not just UI or API endpoints.

 	14. The Interface as Context, Not UI or API